Arthur Compton: Manhattan Project

 In June 1942, the United States Army Corps of Engineers assumed control of the nuclear weapons program and Compton's Metallurgical Laboratory became part of the Manhattan Project.
 That month, Compton gave Robert Oppenheimer responsibility for bomb design.
 It fell to Compton to decide which of the different types of reactor designs that the Metallurgical Laboratory scientists had devised should be pursued, even though a successful reactor had not yet been built.

-When labor disputes delayed construction of the Metallurgical Laboratory's new home in the Red Gate Woods, Compton decided to build Chicago Pile-1, the first nuclear reactor, under the stands at Stagg Field.
+When labor disputes delayed construction of the Metallurgical Laboratory's new home in the Argonne Forest preserve, Compton decided to build Chicago Pile-1, the first nuclear reactor, under the stands at Stagg Field.
 Under Fermi's direction, it went critical on December 2, 1942.
 Compton arranged for Mallinckrodt to undertake the purification of uranium ore, and with DuPont to build the plutonium semi-works at Oak Ridge, Tennessee.

 A major crisis for the plutonium program occurred in July 1943, when Emilio Segrè's group confirmed that plutonium created in the X-10 Graphite Reactor at Oak Ridge contained high levels of plutonium-240.
 Its spontaneous fission ruled out the use of plutonium in a gun-type nuclear weapon.
 Oppenheimer's Los Alamos Laboratory met the challenge by designing and building an implosion-type nuclear weapon.

 Compton was at the Hanford site in September 1944 to watch the first reactor being brought online.
 The first batch of uranium slugs was fed into Reactor B at Hanford in November 1944, and shipments of plutonium to Los Alamos began in February 1945.
 Throughout the war, Compton would remain a prominent scientific adviser and administrator.
 In 1945, he served, along with Lawrence, Oppenheimer, and Fermi, on the Scientific Panel that recommended military use of the atomic bomb against Japan.
 He was awarded the Medal for Merit for his services to the Manhattan Project.